Darkroom: Color Photography

 How to enlarge, color correct, and print your own color photographs using traditional chemistry

-An exposed roll of color film (35MM, or 120MM), or any previously shot sets of negatives.
+For the first class, bring an exposed roll of color film (35MM, or 120MM) or any previously shot sets of negatives.
+You will be encouraged to shoot new rolls for this class as well.